tpm2-software/tpm2-pkcs11/docs/BUILDING.md

 4. `--disable-hardening` - Compiler flag hardening options, this is enabled by default.
 Disabling hardening is **NOT RECOMMENDED FOR PRODUCTION BUILDS**, however, is often useful when adding in compiler flags for testing via `CFLAGS`.
 For example, one would need to disable this if configuring
       [clang](#step-1---satisfy-dependencies) with [ASAN](https://clang.llvm.org/docs/AddressSanitizer.html).
+5. `--disable-esapi-session-manage-flags` - Disables ESAPI session flag management and causes the pkcs11 library to do it.
+This is autodetected and overiding it should only be done in specific coditions, since ESYS with this feature has no official release.
+      This can also be configured at run time by setting the environment variable `TPM2_PKCS11_ESAPI_MANAGE_FLAGS` to any value.
+      **These options may go away in future versions**.

 ## Step 4 - Building